Searching for Construction Industry Scheme Accountants UK ?

 Get in contact:

-Construction Industry Scheme Accountants in UK
+Construction Industry Scheme Accountants Specialists UK

-Galaxy Accountancy London is a specialised team of Construction Industry Scheme Accountants UK which helps contractors and subcontractors in construction sector.
+Galaxy Accountancy London is a specialized team of Construction Industry Scheme Accountants UK which helps contractors and subcontractors in construction sector.
 HMRC established the Construction Industry Scheme (CIS) to regulate tax payments for in the building sector in United Kingdom.
 With its complex rules and regulations, navigating CIS can be a challenging task, at Galaxy Accountants, we have extensive expertise in CIS registration, returns, and payments to ensure your financial compliance.
 It don’t matter your business is related to construction company, partnership, or self-employed individual, if you need help navigating the CIS scheme, please contact our Construction Industry Scheme Accountants UK today, or carry on reading to find out more.

 - Improving cash flow.
 Contractors make a 20% deduction from the subcontractor’s invoice, instead of the 30% HMRC would deduct for unregistered subcontractors.